 - Discussion sections are an important part of CS106B, and section sign-ups will open on Thursday.
 You’ll be able to rank section time preferences on the CS198 website from Thursday at 5pm until Sunday at 5pm.
 Section assignments will be made and announced by next Wednesday morning, so keep an eye out for an email from the CS198 coordinators then.

 - Our first class will be on Monday, June 21 from 11:30am-12:30pm.
 Go to Canvas to find the Zoom info.

 - Keep an eye on the course website (where you are at right now), our central hub for lectures, assignments, and other resources.

 Computer science is a tool that allows us to make constructive and powerful contributions to the world, and we hope to help unlock those opportunities for you through this course.
 Please don’t hesitate to reach out to us if you have any questions.
 We're looking forward to meeting you all in lecture on Monday!

-This is the course website for CS106B Fall Quarter 2020.
-This website is under construction in preparation for our start on Sept 14th; please pardon our dust as we work.
+This is the course website for CS106B Summer Quarter 2021.
+This website is under construction in preparation for our start on June 21; please pardon our dust as we work.
 In the meantime, if you are a prospective student looking to learn more about CS106B, check out the course syllabus and our answers to frequently asked questions from prospective students.

-Here is the archived website for summer quarter.
+Here is the archived website for spring quarter.